yxlin/interACT/README.md

 # interACT

-This R package re-implement the interACT software in object-oriented S4 classes. interACT is a simulation tool for investigating road-crossing behaviour, both for pedestrians and drivers, assuming  traffic scenarios in either UK or Japan.
+This package re-implements the interACT software in object-oriented S4 classes. interACT is a simulation tool for investigating road-crossing behaviour, both for pedestrians and drivers, assuming  traffic scenarios in either UK or Japan.